 The Reader's Journey course is designed for students who want to develop as readers, whether they are avid readers who already know their reading preferences, or reluctant readers looking to discover their identities as readers.
 It allows students to develop an individualized reading plan to address their reading strengths and weaknesses as well as their interests.
 They will use these texts to hone their critical reading skills.
+Skills.
 The honors section will include one or two teacher-selected texts.
 All students' reading lists will include both fiction and nonfiction texts that span a variety of cultures, time periods, and genres, including essays, poetry, and short stories.
 Students will work with the teacher to create a reading plan that includes relevant texts by completing assignments based on those texts.
 Over the course of the year, students will participate in conferences with the teacher, facilitate class discussion, participate in reading circles, and write expository, narrative, and persuasive essays.
 Students will keep a reading journal throughout the year.
+This course will culminate in the development of a project that is planned, prepared, and presented in close association with teacher and community involvement.
 Both levels may utilize how to read literature, like plot, over the course of the year.
 Students can take this course at either a college preparatory or honors level.
-Students in both courses are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging assignments.
+Students in the honors courseboth courses are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging assignments.
 Both levels will complete annotated bibliographies as part of the writing and research process.